Young's Cottage or "Tigh na Meala" on the Wild Atlantic Way Dingle Peninsula

 Ballydavid

 Located in Ballydavid, this cottage is in a rural area and by the sea.
 St. Brendan's House and Gallarus Castle are local landmarks, and some of the area's attractions include Louis Mulcahy Pottery and Kingdom Falconry.
 Dingle Pitch & Putt Course and Dingle Oceanworld Aquarium are also worth visiting.
-Scuba diving and windsurfing offer great chances to get out on the surrounding water, or you can seek out an adventure with horse riding and mountain biking nearby.
+Scuba diving and windsurfing offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and horse riding nearby.

 Dingle Oceanworld Aquarium - 17 min drive - 14.7 km